Working online has become increasingly common as the pandemic-induced economy pushed millions to relocate to the digital world.

-If there is not a lot of information available on the internet for your prospective employer, that can be a red flag.
+Glassdoor and Indeed offer employees insight and information about companies with available job roles.
+If there is not much information available on the internet for your prospective employer, that can be a red flag.
 If a Google search brings up few results, start digging deeper by looking at online forums such as Reddit to see if any previous employees have posted comments on the company.
-Glassdoor and Indeed both offer employees insight and information about companies with job roles available.

 You can also see whether a job listing is posted on both a job site and the company website.
 Usually, companies try to publish the listing on as many sites as possible to grow the pool of potential hires.
 Is your employer on LinkedIn?
 Do they have a social profile or perhaps an online portfolio of their work?
 Any recent news articles or press releases about the employer and the organization?
 These are all questions you should consider throughout the application process.

 If you become convinced that a potential job opportunity or posting is a scam, report it to platform administration or online authorities, offering any evidence you've collected to prove that a job post is a potential scam and threat to the online community.